Romantic poetry: Influence of British Romantic poetry

-Scottish poet Robert Burns became a "people’s poet" in Russia.
+Scottish poet Robert Burns became a "people's poet" in Russia.
 In Imperial times the Russian aristocracy were so out of touch with the peasantry that Burns, translated into Russian, became a symbol for the ordinary Russian people.
 In Soviet Russia, Burns was elevated as the archetypical poet of the people – not least since the Soviet regime slaughtered and silenced its own poets.
 A new translation of Burns, begun in 1924 by Samuil Marshak, proved enormously popular selling over 600,000 copies.
 In 1956, the Soviet Union became the first country in the world to honour Burns with a commemorative stamp.
 The poetry of Burns is taught in Russian schools alongside their own national poets.
 Burns was a great admirer of the egalitarian ethos behind the French Revolution.
 Whether Burns would have recognised the same principles at work in the Soviet State at its most repressive is moot.
-This didn’t stop the Communists from claiming Burns as one of their own and incorporating his work into their state propaganda.
+This didn't stop the Communists from claiming Burns as one of their own and incorporating his work into their state propaganda.
 The post-communist years of rampant capitalism in Russia have not tarnished Burns' reputation.

 Lord Byron was a major influence on almost all Russian poets of the Golden Era, including Pushkin, Vyazemsky, Zhukovsky, Batyushkov, Baratynsky, Delvig and, especially, Lermontov.

 Spain

 Germany and England were major influences on Romantic Spanish poetry.
 During the late 18th century to the late 19th century, Romanticism spread in the form of philosophy and art throughout Western societies, and the earlier period of this movement overlapped with the Age of Revolutions.
 The idea of the creative imagination was stressed above the idea of reason, and minute elements of nature, including as insects and pebbles, were now considered divine.
 Nature was perceived in many different ways by the Spanish Romantics, and Instead of employing allegory, as earlier poets had done, these poets tended to use myth and symbol.
 The power of human emotion furthermore is emphasised during this period.

 Leading Romantic poets include Gustavo Adolfo Bécquer (considered the most important), Manuel José Quintana, José Zorrilla, Rosalía de Castro (in Galician and Spanish), and José de Espronceda.
 In Catalonia, the Romantic movement was a major trigger for the Catalan Renaissance or 'Renaixença', which would gradually bring back prestige to the Catalan language and literature (in decadence since its 15th-century Golden Age), with the leading figure in poetry of Jacint Verdaguer.
+Also, Miquel Costa i Llobera wrote the romantic poem The Pine of Formentor, one the most renowned works in Catalan poetry.